Radio broadcasting: Radio

 Although it was quickly recognized that radio transmissions were capable of being broadcast to a scattered audience without needing connecting wires, there was skepticism about its finances.
 In an 1898 review of early radio transmissions, then known as "Hertzian telegraphy", a reviewer opined: "As to the practical applications, there were occasions when one wanted to 'shout to the world'—as in distributing political speeches to the Press—and for such a purpose the Hertz-wave and the coherer might be of service.
 But did not Prof. Lodge forget that no one wants to pay for shouting to the world on a system by which it would be impossible to prevent non-subscribers from benefiting gratuitously?".
 Another limitation was that many countries required listeners to be licensed in order to operate a radio receiver.

 The earliest radio broadcasting stations transmitted radiotelegraphy dots-and-dashes, for such things as time signals and weather reports, or provided news summaries intended for inclusion in shipboard newspapers.
 This had limited audiences, because of the need to understand Morse code.
-Because there was no way to collect fees from listeners, these stations were commonly operated by national governments.
 Beginning in 1904, the U.S. Navy broadcast daily time signals and weather reports, and a Canadian Marconi station in Camperdown, Nova Scotia began transmitting time signals in 1907.
 In Europe, a station located at the Eiffel Tower in Paris, France, transmitted time signals that were audible throughout the continent.
+It also transmitted time signals so audiences unfamiliar with Morse code could listen for the "beep" to adjust their clocks and watches.
+These audiences were international, with evidence of families in London catching the time signal from the Eiffel tower.
+The weather reports were also a form of entertainment for the audiences of this time.

 Although most radio stations during the first two decades of the 1900s employed radiotelegraphic transmissions, there was also experimental development of audio transmissions, mostly using "amplitude modulation" (AM) signals.
 The first AM technologies included high-frequency spark, alternator, and arc transmitters.
 However, it was not until the development of vacuum-tube (also known as "valve") transmitters that widespread audio broadcasting became practical.
 In addition, most early experimenters worked to create radiotelephone systems for private communication, and few were interested in broadcasting information and entertainment to general audiences.

 Charles Logwood broadcasting at 2XG in New York City in 1916.

 Early examples of audio broadcasts included: